7yon/Places/README.md

 I chose a modular approach to ensure clear separation of concerns and to simulate a structure suitable for larger teams.

+For a detailed overview of the architectural choices, please refer to [Technical Decisions](TECHNICAL_DECISIONS.md).

 ### Modularization
 The project is split into feature and core modules:
 - **Places**: Composition root.